TheHotchkissRecord/Graphics/README.md

 # Graphics
-Hosting graphics and images for the Hotchkiss Record
+Hosting graphics and images for the Hotchkiss Record.